mj1999/SocialMedia-API/README.md

   </ul>
 </p>

-<p>The project follows MVC folder structuring, and practical nomenclature i.e
+<p>The project follows MVC folder structuring, and practical nomenclature for easy scalability i.e
    <ul>
     <li>All the database document schemas are under Model folder</li>
     <li>All the server side functions are under Controller folder</li>